The Partnership for a Drug-Free New Jersey Expands Its Spanish Language Educational Campaign and Initiatives

 Online Parent Education Now Available in Spanish

-MILLBURN, N.J., April 20, 2022 /PRNewswire/ -- Providing the education and tools to help families safeguard their home and children from substance use is the goal of the Partnership for a Drug-Free New Jersey's (PDFNJ) expansion of its online parent education program to include a Spanish language version.
+MILLBURN, N.J., April 20, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Providing the education and tools to help families safeguard their home and children from substance use is the goal of the Partnership for a Drug-Free New Jersey's (PDFNJ) expansion of its online parent education program to include a Spanish language version.

 PDFNJ also updated its media toolkit to include Spanish language print, television and radio public health prevention, education and awareness messages about the risks of substance use.